culturedigitalskills/2024-360-digitisation/episodes/camerasetup-acquisition.Rmd

 ## 360 camera setup and acquisition

 The second technique for taking spherical panorama photographs, as we saw previously, is by using a 360 camera.
-Lets see the steps for setting up and achieving a faster shooting session.
-Although these steps are specific for the Insta360 Pro 2, they remain easily applicable to other types of 360 cameras:
+Let's see the steps for setting up and achieving a faster shooting session.
+Although these steps are specific to the Insta360 Pro 2, they remain easily applicable to other types of 360 cameras:

-- Position the tripod at the view point where you want to take the photographs from and make sure is leveled with the bubble.
+- Position the tripod at the viewpoint where you want to take the photographs and make sure is levelled with the bubble.

 - Mount the camera on the tripod.

-- Turn on the camera, turn on the wifi.
+- Turn on the camera, and turn on the wifi.

-- Turn on the Wifi(or Bluetooth if you are using another system) on your phone, find the camera an connect to it.
+- Turn on the Wifi(or Bluetooth if you are using another system) on your phone, find the camera and connect to it.

 - Open the [control camera App](https://www.insta360.com/download/insta360-pro2) and connect to it (for the Insta360 you can follow the tutorial on the app).

 - Keep the camera straight using a level function of the camera app.

 - Adjust the light setting on the app.
-Setting for acquiring well lighted photographs are the same setting for standard DSRL cameras.
-You should be already  familiar with this settings.
+Settings for acquiring well-lighted photographs are the same settings for standard DSRL cameras.
+You should be already familiar with these settings.
 If you need some help you can consult [this guideline](https://capturetheatlas.com/camera-settings/)

 - Start taking the first photographs.
-This will be a series of 6 photograph for mono viewing or 12 for stereo viewing.
+This will be a series of 6 photographs for mono viewing or 12 for stereo viewing.

-Here a quick video tutorial for general 360 camera shooting:
+Here is a quick video tutorial for general 360 camera shooting:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/wlOwvnYQT0k?si=g3-TW1pLlzgEfzl9" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 How to shoot panoramas with a 360 camera, under [under [Metareal](https://www.metareal.com/), via [YouTube](https://www.youtube.com/watch?v=wlOwvnYQT0k)